Dobot-Arm/TCP-IP-CR-LabVIEW/README-EN.md

+## About version matching instructions
+This Demo is applicable to V3.5.2 and above controller version of CR series.

 ## DEMO description document

 This demo is a set of script commands that use LabView software to control the motion of CR robots written using LabView function.